paypayue/paypay-soap/README.md

         )
     );

-    // If you choose to send the customer info we can email them the payment receipt
+    // Optional: If you choose to send the customer info we can email them the payment receipt
     $buyer = new \PayPay\Structure\RequestBuyerInfo(
         array(
             'firstName' => 'Manuel',